Invoice Factoring Myths and Misconceptions

 All growing businesses reach a critical juncture when they need access to capital to get to the next level.
 Whether it’s for hiring more staff, expanding operations, buying inventory, or taking on new customers, small businesses often come up short due to the lag between growing sales and the cash flow it creates.
-Invoice factoring is becoming a go-to funding source for businesses that don’t want to rely on traditional financing through banks.
+Factoring invoices is becoming a go-to funding source for businesses that don’t want to rely on traditional financing through banks.

 Although invoice factoring has been a legitimate funding solution for several centuries, it is often misunderstood, leading to misconceptions about what it is and how it works.
 These are some of the more common myths about factoring along with the actual facts that debunk them.